umair03502/Walmart-Trends/README.md

 LightGBM Prediction App (Flask + GitHub Codespaces)

 This is a simple Flask web application that uses a pre-trained LightGBM model to make predictions based on user input.
-It is designed to run easily inside GitHub Codespaces.

 Features